haverstein/Murder-Analysis-India/README.md

 Linear regression models to predict murder rates based on socio-economic factors.
 Multivariate regression to assess the combined effect of multiple factors on murder motives.

+#### Further Modeling:

+Used various models like ElasticNet Regression, Random Forest Regression, Gradient Boosting and SVR to model the data.
+Used cross validation methods and grid search for getting the values of the hyper parameters.
+Compared those model on various metrics like RMSE, RMAE, R<sup>2</sup> to get the best model.

+#### Structural Equation Modeling:

+Structural Equation Modeling was used to structure the complex behavior and the dependence of the various factors on the different motives of murder.
+A report is also generated which can be found on the code file.

 ### Challenges and Blockers

 - #### Data Quality and Availability: